LadaChernenko/bird_species_guide/README.md

 ### Architecture

-For model used pretrained [EfficientNet-b0](https://arxiv.org/pdf/1905.11946.pdf)
+As a model pretrained  [EfficientNet-b0](https://arxiv.org/pdf/1905.11946.pdf) was used

 350 classes on the last layer